 In steps the United States Concealed Carry Association.
 Of the three big players, they are the only one that does not have an exclusion for domestic, family, or dating violence.

-I read through the entirety of the USCCA Membership Agreement and nowhere in the terms does it even mention domestic or family violence.
+I read through the entirety of the USCCA Membership Agreement and nowhere in the terms, nor in the self-defense insurance policy, does it even mention domestic or family violence.
 If you don’t want to read through the entire pamphlet, you can search (Ctrl + F) the PDF document for “domestic,” “family violence,” or other related terms.
 The word “family” doesn’t even appear in the agreement, and the only time “spouse” is mentioned is in reference to the discount offered to your spouse if you become a member.

 There are advantages and disadvantages to each self-defense plan out there.
 None of them are perfect and they all have exclusions of some sort.
 But to exclude coverage for defending yourself against a family member or a domestic/dating partner is absolutely unacceptable in my book.

-For this reason, I have to recommend USCCA’s Self-Defense SHIELD as my plan of choice.
+For this reason, I have to recommend USCCA’s self-defense liability insurance as my plan of choice.

 Only you can decide which plan is right for your specific situation, but I wanted to take the time to show you this very significant loophole that some of the organizations may exploit to avoid helping you navigate the aftermath of a critical self-defense incident.